nohaderf/whatsapp-clone/README.md

 # Whatsapp Clone

-- This project was created with a React frontend and supported by a Google Firebase backend.
+- This project was created with a React frontend and supported by Google Firebase.

-- Other frameworks included:
+- Toolkits included:
     1. emoji-picker-react - for emoji feature
     2. Material UI & Heroicons - for common icons
     3. React moment - to incorporate time

+## Features
+- A user can make an account
+- A user can log in
+- A user can add a profile picture
+- A user can start a private chat with another user

 ## Available Scripts